 Photo By: Kubrak78

 Photo By: Scott Olson

 Photo By: belenox

 Photo By: Old Spaghetti Factory Canada

 The Great Wall of China

 Wrigley Field, Chicago

-The Curse of the Billy Goat is well-known by Chicago Cubs fans, dashing the team’s playoff hopes year after year, but far fewer know that the Cubs’ own Wrigley Field is said to be haunted.
+The Curse of the Billy Goat is well-known by Chicago Cubs fans, dashing the team’s playoff hopes year after year from 1945 until 2016, but far fewer know that the Cubs’ own Wrigley Field is said to be haunted.
 The authors of Field of Screams say it’s the most haunted ballpark in the country, frequented by the ghosts of announcer Harry Caray, songwriter Steve Goodman and Charlie Grimm, team manager in the 1930s and 1940s.

 The Kremlin, Moscow, Russia